sasiqwerty/fv-notes/source-files/basics/classify.md

 ## DoTS Classification

-In 2003, a system of classification was proposed by Aronson and Ferner based on dose‐relatedness, time course and susceptibility; this is known as DoTS.
+In 2003, a system of classification was proposed by Aronson and Ferner known as DoTS.
+It is based on
+- dose‐relatedness
+- time course
+- susceptibility

+The following terms are defined in the terms of dose-relatedness:
-In terms of dose‐relatedness, ‘toxic’ means that reactions occur as a result of drug levels being too high, ‘collateral’ means that reactions occur at drug levels that are in the usual therapeutic range and ‘­hypersusceptibility’ means that reactions can occur even at very low, sub‐therapeutic doses.
+- *toxic* means that reactions occur as a result of drug levels being too high.
+- *Collateral* means that reactions occur at drug levels that are in the usual therapeutic range.
+- *­Hyper-susceptibility* means that reactions can occur even at very low, sub‐therapeutic doses.

 The terms ‘early’, ‘intermediate’ and ‘late’ have not been precisely defined; the main difference between ‘late’ and ‘delayed’ reactions is that the latter can occur long after treatment is stopped.